 The scales on their bodies act as a shield against the jellyfish’s venom.
 In addition, sea turtles have papillae, which are small nipple-like structures in their mouth and esophagus that aid in digesting their prey after ingestion.

-Sea Turtles’ Navigation System: The Earth’s Magnetic Field
+Sea Turtles’ Navigation Using the Earth’s Magnetic Field

 Researchers produced magnetic fields in the laboratory and discovered that sea turtles could detect the Earth’s magnetic field and use it as an orientation cue.

-Leatherback sea turtles can capture jellyfish within a mere 22 seconds and ingest them in as little as one minute.
-These turtles can rapidly grab up to a dozen jellyfish and leave no remnants behind.
+Leatherback sea turtles can capture jellyfish in 22 seconds and ingest them in as little as one minute.
+These turtles can rapidly grab a dozen jellyfish and leave no remnants behind.

 Female sea turtles come ashore to lay their eggs on the beach, typically at night.
 They search for a suitable location to create a nest and usually dig a hole that is 15 to 19.6 inches (40 to 50 centimeters) deep.